bataVeljko/MPSW/README.md

-# MPSW
+# RMPS
-Project for methodology of professional and scientific work course at Faculty of Mathematics, University of Belgrade.
+Project for Research Methods and Professional Skills course at Faculty of Mathematics, University of Belgrade.